urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 Feel free to use tools other than described (provided they are installed with `yarn install`), but don’t expect full support or less-strict grading if you do.

+???

+* It is not necessary to go through the requirements list fully.
+* Just stress that it is important to read through **all** the requirements
+* It is okay to combine lecture code, but you must understand it and pick only the necessary parts

 ---

 # Homework